+Relevant Legislation

+Management of Health and Safety at Work Regulations 1999

+Recommendations

+Close off pressure washing area and ensure all hoses are placed on wall hooks when not in use.
+Correct PPE to worn whilst pressure washing.

-Yard Surface
+7. Yard Surface

 There were two large pot holes in the yard area which filled with water.
 They could become trip hazards for people exiting vehicles and walking across yard to collect equipment and if they freeze in winter conditions they will become slip hazards.